ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 For example, the Unicode PLACE OF INTEREST SIGN (U+2318) would be defined in ABNF as `%x2318`.

-The terminology of {{-json}} applies, including definitions for "Value", "Object", "Array", "Number", and "String".
+The terminology of {{-json}} applies except where clarified below.
+Definitions for "Object", "Array", and "Number" remain unchanged.
+Importantly "object" and "array" in particular do not take on a generic meaning, such as they would in a general programming context.

 Additional terms used in this specification are defined below.

-Importantly "object" and "array" in particular do not take on a generic meaning, such as they would in a general programming context.
+String:
+: A sequence of UTF-8 characters surrounded by either single quotes (`) or double quotes (").
+  Escaping quote characters is required only for the specific character which surrounds the string.
+  For example, a double quote character (") within a string surrounded by single quotes (') does not need to be escaped.
+  Single quotes are preferred.

 Member:
 : A name/value pair in a JSON object.
 (Not itself a value.)